-The safety and wellbeing of children in our school is dependent on the vigilance of all our staff and their prompt communication to the DSL or Headteacher of any concerns, no matter how small, about any conduct by an adult which causes you to doubt that adult's suitability to work with or have access to children.
-All references in this section to "adult" should be interpreted as meaning any adult (defined above), staff members, agency staff, and visitors, unless otherwise stated.
+The safety and wellbeing of children in our school is dependent on the vigilance of all our staff and their prompt communication to the DSL or Headteacher of any concerns, no matter how small, about any conduct by an adult which causes them to doubt that adult's suitability to work with or have access to children.
+All references in this section to "adult" should be interpreted as meaning any adult (defined above), staff members, agency/supply staff, peris, contractors, volunteers, and visitors, unless otherwise stated.
 The school is conscious of its duty of care to pupils and will always act, including if alerted to the possibility of abuse arising from situations or persons outside the school setting.

 The notification and prompt handling of all concerns about adults, including those raised by individuals about themselves, is fundamental to safeguarding children.
 It helps to identify and prevent abuse and to protect adults against misunderstandings or misinterpretations.
 It also encourages openness, trust and transparency and it clarifies expected behaviours.
-Those raising concerns or reporting allegations in good faith will always be supported, and adults in respect of whom concerns or allegations have been raised will not suffer any detriment unless the concern or allegation is found to be substantiated.
+Those raising concerns or reporting allegations in good faith will always be supported, and adults in respect of whom concerns, or allegations have been raised will not suffer any detriment unless the concern or allegation is found to be substantiated.

-We are a 'telling' organisation If you are concerned about the behaviour or actions of any adult... speak to the DSL or Headteacher
+We are a 'telling' organisation

+If you are concerned about the behaviour or actions of any adult... speak to the DSL or Headteacher You can also talk to your Regional Safeguarding Lead, your General Manager, your Director of Education (Europe) or the Head of HR